MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/create-search-results-pages.md

 # Create a custom search results page in SharePoint Online

 One way to customize the search experience in SharePoint is to create a custom search results page for a site.
-This allows you to use a page that you created, rather than the default in Microsoft Search results page.
-This gives you more flexibility on how the search results experience looks for your users.
+A custom page allows you to use a page that you created, rather than the default in Microsoft Search results page.
+A custom page gives you more flexibility on how the search results experience looks for your users.

 >[!NOTE]
 > To make changes to the default Microsoft Search results page that is available by default, please see [Customize the search results page](customize-search-page.md).

-With a custom results page you can create a new page that can be used to control the layout and design of search results to support your organization's needs.
-You can use any built-in web parts, open-source search web parts from SharePoint Patterns and Practices community, as well as any custom web parts that you may have developed using SharePoint Framework.
+With a custom results page, you can create a new page that can be used to control the layout and design of search results to support your organization's needs.
+You can use any built-in web parts, open-source search web parts from SharePoint Patterns and Practices community, and any custom web parts that you have developed using SharePoint Framework.

 ## Configure a results page

-To configure a custom results page in SharePoint Online follow the steps below:
+Follow the steps below to configure a custom results page in SharePoint:

 1. Browse to the site where you would like to configure a custom results page and go to **Site Settings > Site Collection Settings > Search Settings**.